kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - I am still a member of the DSC because I think they're cool and I think they have a [cool dog](https://kammitama5.github.io/Sunday-December-17th/).
 - I took a workshop on Hippotizer, learning 3D projection mapping, as well as some IATSE 728 classes.
 - I have been to a couple premieres (my friend and I skipped Gnass's class once to attend a red carpet premiere of the film 8mm by accident...we didn't know it was a premiere lol), many screenings (including the premiere of Hugo), and every major film studio in Los Angeles (and worked on three lots).
+- I also did an apprenticeship learning Nuke at a vfx house (Nuke is a node-based compositing tool) for about a month.

 ## Theatre (Tech/Design)
 - The Autry (LA) - Lighting Board operator for two shows